IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

                 Just s  -> s == Public
                 Nothing -> True)
 ```
-We come back to filtering when we treat the _Configuration_, cause the configuration makes it possible to enable a fine grained control of which messages are filtered out and which are further processed based on the namespace.
+We come back to filtering when we treat the _Configuration_, cause the configuration makes it possible to enable a fine grained control of which messages are filtered out and which are further processed based on the Namespace.

 ### Plumbing

 TraceIns shall be routed through different transformations to traceOuts.
-Here we treat the static implementation of this.
-Calling traceWith trace passes the message through the transformers to zero to n traceOuts.
+Calling *trace* passes the message through the transformers to zero to n traceOuts.
-In the first example we route the trace to one of two tracers based on the constructor of the message.
+To send the message of a trace to different tracers depending on some criteria use the following function:

 ```haskell
 routingTrace :: Monad m => (a -> Trace m a) -> Trace m a